… From 1999 to 3/2001:

 My constant mental growth and with it in addition to all the intense joy I feel “the suffering that comes with progress” means that I can consciously feel (body & soul).
-I can act (grieve, come to terms with something, decide to flight or attack, seek help from others) before stress results in overloading tension and my body becomes seriously ill.
+I can act (grieve, come to terms with something, decide to flight or attack, seek help from others) before stress results in overloading tension and my body become seriously ill.
 The degree to which I understand and practise my abilities is my latitude in action.
 In my opinion, this procedure is also suitable for me to prevent rheumatoid arthritis.

 With my recovery, the issue of rheumatism ticked off for me.
 My life raced on, and I just forgot the awful time with rheumatoid arthritis.

 At the beginning of 2010, I typed ‘rheumatoid arthritis’ into the computer keyboard for the first time and read about how the disease went on in countless other cases.
 The result shocked and saddened me.

 And for a few seconds a strong emotion found physical expression:

 The familiar, pulling in my hand, spoke up:

 “Listen to your soul.”